Triangle-Free Modal Graph Theory

 \[ x \bowtie y \iff \exists z\Big( x \sim z \land y \sim z \land \forall w\,(z \sim w \rightarrow (w=x \lor w=y)) \Big). \]

-x y z safe two-step link (\(\bowtie\))
+x y z safe two-step link

-The Adapted Formula for Connectivity (Triangle-Free)
+The Adapted Formula (Triangle-Free)

-Replace direct adjacency in the extension-behavior with safe \(\bowtie\) connections.
+Replace direct adjacency with safe \(\bowtie\) connections.

 \[ \Box\forall c\Big[ \big( c \bowtie x \land \forall u,v(c \bowtie u \land u \sim v \land v \neq c \rightarrow c \bowtie v) \big) \rightarrow c \bowtie y \Big] \]

-In Plain English Same logical shape as the general case, but every time we would force a direct edge to \(c\), we instead force a private two-step \(\bowtie\) link.
+Concept Same logical shape as the general case, but every time we would force a direct edge to \(c\), we instead force a private two-step \(\bowtie\) link.

 Meta-Theorem: A Bridge Between Worlds